Clinical Pharmacology for Tradjenta

 -49 |

-*Total daily dose of linagliptin is equal to 5 mg
+*Total daily dosage of TRADJENTA is equal to 5 mg

-**Full analysis population using last observation on study
+**Full analysis population using last observation on trial

 ****HbA1c: ANCOVA model included treatment and number of prior OADs as class-effects, as well as baseline HbA1c as continuous covariates.
 FPG: ANCOVA model included treatment and number of prior OADs as class-effects, as well as baseline HbA1c and baseline FPG as continuous covariates. |

-Active-Controlled Study Vs Glimepiride In Combination With Metformin
+Active-Controlled Trial Vs Glimepiride In Combination With Metformin

-The efficacy of TRADJENTA was evaluated in a 104-week, double-blind, glimepiride-controlled, non-inferiority study in patients with type 2 diabetes with insufficient glycemic control despite metformin therapy.
-Patients being treated with metformin only entered a run-in period of 2 weeks’ duration, whereas patients pretreated with metformin and one additional antihyperglycemic agent entered a run-in treatment period of 6 weeks’ duration with metformin monotherapy (dose of ≥1500 mg/day) and washout of the other agent.
+The efficacy of TRADJENTA was evaluated in a 104-week, double-blind, glimepiride-controlled, non-inferiority trial in patients with type 2 diabetes mellitus with insufficient glycemic control despite metformin therapy.
+Patients being treated with metformin only entered a run-in period of 2 weeks’ duration, whereas patients pretreated with metformin and one additional antihyperglycemic agent entered a run-in treatment period of 6 weeks’ duration with metformin monotherapy (dosage of ≥1,500 mg/day) and washout of the other agent.
 After an additional 2-week placebo run-in period, those with inadequate glycemic control (A1C 6.5% to 10%) were randomized 1:1 to the addition of TRADJENTA 5 mg once daily or glimepiride.
 Randomization was stratified by baseline HbA1c (<8.5% vs ≥8.5%), and the previous use of antidiabetic drugs (metformin alone vs metformin plus one other OAD).
-Patients receiving glimepiride were given an initial dose of 1 mg/day and then electively titrated over the next 12 weeks to a maximum dose of 4 mg/day as needed to optimize glycemic control.
-Thereafter, the glimepiride dose was to be kept constant, except for down-titration to prevent hypoglycemia.
+Patients receiving glimepiride were given an initial dosage of 1 mg/day and then electively titrated over the next 12 weeks to a maximum dosage of 4 mg/day as needed to optimize glycemic control.
+Thereafter, the glimepiride dosage was to be kept constant, except for down-titration to prevent hypoglycemia.

-Table 7 Glycemic Parameters at 52 and 104 Weeks in Study Comparing TRADJENTA to Glimepiride as Add-On Therapy in Patients Inadequately Controlled on Metformin**
+Table 8: Glycemic Parameters at 52 and 104 Weeks in Trial Comparing TRADJENTA to Glimepiride as Add-On Therapy in Patients Inadequately

 |